 Ho Yay: "Honeypot," "Double Deuce" and "The Wind Cries Mary" are drenched in it.

 Archer, and considering the childhood he had, it's clear he has a heckova Freudian Excuse.

 One example in particular is Archer's flashback to boarding school where he, as a young boy, sits alone in athletic sweats by an empty field, holding a lacrosse stick.
 That not even the kids at boarding school would play lacrosse with him was kind of heartwrenching.

-To go further than that: being molested as a young child by someone claiming to be his father on his sixth birthday because his mother couldn't be bothered to be there and Woodhouse getting high on heroin in the bathroom, getting lost in New York at the age of nine because Malory couldn't be bothered to tell him she moved, getting breast cancer, his friend Ruth dying, his fiancé –as far as he knew– dying, her leaving him after finding out she's alive, just to name a few things.
+To go further than that: being alone on his sixth birthday because his mother couldn't be bothered to be there and Woodhouse getting high on heroin in the bathroom, getting lost in New York at the age of nine because Malory couldn't be bothered to tell him she moved, getting breast cancer, his friend Ruth dying, his fiancé –as far as he knew– dying, her leaving him after finding out she's alive, just to name a few things.

 Brett becomes this in "Stage Two", when Archer beats him senseless for making fun of his breast cancer.

 Love to Hate: Malory.
 She's a bitchy, overbearing, promiscuous harpy, but is still entertaining for those exact reasons.